robur-coop/miragevpn-spec/openvpn.md

 - authentication tag (16 byte),
 - and the data.

-The nonce is 12 byte long, and consists of the packet_id prepended to the implicit IV (from the ephemeral keys).
+The nonce is 12 byte long, and consists of the replay id prepended to the implicit IV (from the ephemeral keys).
 As associated data the replay id is used.

 ## Control channel